 Over the years, content creators have continued to think of more and more novel ways to work and rework their favorite songs.
-Not all songs are created equal unfortunately, and different kinds of works require different kinds of licenses.
-In this article we'll let you know what we can help you licensing.
+Not all songs are created equal, unfortunately, and different kinds of works require different kinds of licenses.
+In this article, we'll let you know what we can help you with licensing.

 What We Can License: